 Concerns can be raised orally but it is good practice for the concern to be recorded in writing at an early stage to ensure that all the details are correctly understood.
-A written allegation should set out the background and history of the concern (giving names, dates and places where possible) and the reason why you are particularly concerned about the situation.
+A written allegation should set out the background and history of the concern (giving names, dates and places where possible) and the reason you are particularly concerned about the situation.
 It is preferable for you to record this in writing yourself.
-However, where the person to whom you voice your concerns writes these down a copy will be sent to your home address or via your representative to give you an opportunity to agree this as a correct record.
+However, where the person to whom you voice your concerns writes these down, a copy will be sent to your home address or via your representative to give you an opportunity to agree this as a correct record.
+Although you are not expected to prove the truth of an allegation, you will need to demonstrate to the person contacted that there are sufficient grounds for your concern.